 We need rural communities that are diverse, accessible and sustainable.
 This includes giving everyone the opportunity to learn about nature and immerse themselves in the countryside.
 The countryside is for all.

-The current lack of rural buses is severely hindering the ability for rural communities to become flourishing places that are diverse, accessible and sustainable.
+The current lack of rural buses is severely hindering the ability of rural communities to become flourishing places that are diverse, accessible and sustainable.
 Instead many of them have become new exclusive suburbs, marginalised, and stagnant.
 They cannot simply be places for homes and leisure, they need to be places with a sustainable economy supporting the national effort to confront the climate crisis.
 There is so much potential for rural communities, but they need the funding and the tools to truly utilise their resources, from land to skills, in achieving this.
 Providing funding and legally-binding targets for public transport in rural communities could start to unleash this potential.

 Oxfordshire County Council has already sought to restore former routes through gaining £588,000 from central government, allowing them to fund three rural routes for twelve months.
 Other rural communities and councils should also have this opportunity.